lavishjain36/json-server/README.md

 heroku login
 ```

 7 .
 Then create a remote heroku project, kinda like creating a git repository on GitHub.
 This will create a project on Heroku with a random name.
-If you want to name your app you have to supply your own name like `heroku create project-name`:
+If you want to name your app you have to supply your own name like `heroku create project-name`: replace <my-cool-jsonserver> with your own name eg: arun-cool-jsonserver
 ```bash
 heroku create <my-cool-jsonserver>
 ```